Confluence of singularities of non-linear differential equations via Borel--Laplace transformations: Statement of results

-The vector field \eqref{eq:BL-vectsyst0} possesses a ramified 1-dimensional center manifold consisting of several sectoral pieces tangent to the $x$-axis.
-We will study its parametric unfolding in the family \eqref{eq:BL-vectsyst}: It is given as a graph of a function $y=y(x,\sqrt\epsilon)$, ramified at $x=\pm\sqrt\epsilon$, satisfying the singular non-linear system of $m$ ordinary differential equations
+For $\epsilon=0$ the vector field \eqref{eq:BL-vectsyst} possesses a ramified 1-dimensional ``center manifold'' consisting of several sectoral pieces tangent to the $x$-axis.
+Here we study its parametric unfolding in the family: It is given as a graph of a function $y=y(x,\sqrt\epsilon)$, ramified at $x=\pm\sqrt\epsilon$, satisfying the singular non-linear system of $m$ ordinary differential equations